caojiaolong/Audio2Chart/README.md

 # Audio2Chart

 ## Description
-this repository is used for restore my final homework in AI class, I tried to implement a ANN for converting any audio into a playable rhythm action games chart.
+This repository is used to restore my final homework in AI class, I tried to implement a neural network for converting any audio into a playable 4 Keys Malody chart (Malody is a rhythm action game).

 ## Network Architecture

-the overall architecture of the ann consists of two nets:
+The overall architecture of the ann consists of two nets:

 1. CNN for analysing audio feature
 2. Bi-LSTM for generating charts

 ## Usage

+### For preprocessing data:

+Put all of the chart file like `***.mcz` in a folder named "data_raw", and run `python unzip.py`, then run `python datafilter.py`, we will get two folders named `data_unziped` and `data`.
+Above all aims to get the train data and corresponding labels.
+At last, run `python preprocessing.py` to get a file named `data.pkl` to save matrixing data.

+### For training model from scratch or continuing training:

+Just modify `train.py` and change the path of pretrained model.

+### For inference:

+Run `python infer.py audio_path [-m model_path]`

+The generated chart will be at the root of this file

-## File
+## File Structure

+`checkpoints`: for saving trained model

+`data_raw`: original data, download from [malody_official_chart](https://cbo17ty22x.feishu.cn/wiki/wikcncFuigGA1V7C9ffxcnWHSvd)

+`data`, `data_unzip`, `data.pkl`: for preprocessing data

 `model.py`: model file